Numigi/odoo-account-addons/bank_statement_import_csv/README.rst

 Usage
 -----
-I go to the accounting dashboard and click on ``Import Statements``.
+I go to the invoicing dashboard and click on ``Import Statements``.

 .. image:: static/description/accounting_dashboard.png